laravel/vite-plugin/UPGRADE.md

 npm pkg set type=module
 ```

-You may also need to rename any `*.js` configuration files that contain CJS, which is the older-style node-flavoured `var plugin = require('plugin')` syntax, to `filename.cjs` after making this change.
+You may also need to rename any `*.js` configuration files that contain CJS, which is the older-style Node-flavored `var plugin = require('plugin')` syntax, to `filename.cjs` after making this change.

 ## Migrating from Laravel Mix to Vite